webapicookbook/hyper/README.md

 That last command uses the `href` associated with the SIREN action element identified by the `rel:taskFormListByUser`, supplies a querystring argument and makes the request.

-Another way to accomplish the same goal is to load the data stack with some name/value pairs and then use a named form within the response to execute an action.
+Another way to use **hyper** is to load the data stack with some name/value pairs and then use a named form within the response to execute an action.
 Like this:

 ```
 # read list
 GOTO http://rwcbook10.herokuapp.com

-# add datato the stack and execute the write operation
+# add data to the stack and execute the write operation
 STACK PUSH {"title":"just\.\another\.\one","tags":"with-test","completeFlag":"false"}
 GOTO WITH-FORM taskFormAdd WITH-STACK